|

 Timeline

-- 1934 Walker Inman was the owner at this time.
-He had several buildings constructed on the plantation - various farm buildings, a superintendent's house, and servants quarters.
+- 1935 Walker Patterson Inman, an heir of the Duke family, purchased Greenfield Plantation from the receivers of the Bank of Georgetown.
+He had several buildings constructed on the plantation – the main house, various farm buildings, a superintendent's house, and servants quarters (3).

 The house and buildings were designed by Marion Sims Wyeth, of the New York and Palm Beach firm of Wyeth and King.